 Moreover, the study concluded that students significantly aimed to have harmonious relationships with their teachers described as being sensitive to their needs, collaboratively and openly engaged them in class discussionsand understand and motivates them.
 Similar to the results of the study of Varga (2017), building and maintaining positive teacher-student relationships is essential for success in the classroom.
-These results suggest that classroom behavior can be improved through an enhancement in relationships betweenteachers and students.
-Suggested interventions involved greeting studentsasthey entered the classroom and saying goodbye as they departed, which is something that everyteacher could include in his or her daily routine. and holding brief interpersonal conversationseach class period.
+These results suggest that classroom behavior can be improved through enhancement in the relationships an students.
+Suggested betweenteachers and interventions involved greeting studentsasthey entered the classroom and saying goodbye as they departed, which is something that everyteacher could include in his or her daily routine, and holding brief interpersonal conversationseach class period.

 In line with healthy parent-child relationships, students value parent's involvement and participation with their school life fostering optimistic attitudes towards them.
 Takahiro Hasumi et.al (2012)investigated parental involvement and mental well being of Indian adolescents (13-14 yrs).
 The study revealed poor mental health was significantly associated with a decreased likelihood of parental involvement (low levels of depression, loneliness and anxiety).
-The study recommended health care professionals to encourage parents to be actively involved in adolescent's lives development for of psychological well being.
+The study recommended health care professionals to encourage parents to be actively involved in adolescent's lives for development of psychological well being.

-Futhermore, students' sigificantly seen the importance of clear career goals to their psychological well-being.
-This study is supported by Hull-Blanks et al. (2005), uncertainty about appropriate career path and lack of confidence in one's own ability to achieve career goals has been noted as negatively impacting college students' academic success and persistence.
-In order for college students to successfully choose which they are appropriate major, encouraged or even required to do during the first semester, they must have a clear idea of a career goal.
+Futhermore, students' sigificantly seen the importance of clear career goals to their psychologcal well-being.
+This study is supported by Hull-Blanks et al. (2005), uncertainty about appropriate career path and lack of confidence in one's own ability to achieve career goals has been noted as negatively impacting college students' academic success and persistence .
+In order for college students to successfully choose an which they appropriate major, are often encouraged or even required to do during the first semester, they must have a clear idea of a career goal.
 This requires them to go through the career planning steps of self-assessment, exploration, and decision-making/action planning in a short period of time.